wooldridge/ml-kerberos/README.md

    Authorization:                   internal
    SSL Require Client Certificate:  false
    ```
-5. Copy config_sample to config.js and edit /PATH/TO, USERNAME, PASSWORD, and EXTNAME values.
+5. In the ml-kerberos root directory, copy config_sample.js to config.js and edit the USERNAME, PASSWORD, and EXTNAME values in config.js.
 (EXTNAME will be something like `test1@MLTEST1.LOCAL`.)

-6. Run the following:
+6. In the ml-kerberos root directory, run the following:
    ```
    node setup.js
    ```
-   This will:
+   This will configure MarkLogic for using Kerberos, including:

-   - create a MarkLogic database, `ml-kerberos`
+   - creating a MarkLogic database, `ml-kerberos`
-   - create a REST server for that database, `ml-kerberos-rest`
+   - creating a REST server for that database, `ml-kerberos-rest`
-   - create a user `user1` with an external name
+   - creating a user `user1` with an external name
-   - configure the REST server to require Kerberos authentication
+   - configuring the REST server to require Kerberos authentication

-7. Run a script to test, e.g.:
+7. In the ml-kerberos root directory, run the following script to test:
    ```
    node kerberos-test.js
    ```
-8. To remove the REST server, database, and user, run:
+8. To remove the REST server, database, and user, run from the ml-kerberos root directory:

    ```
    node teardown.js